-Patrick Henry earned his fifteen minutes of fame with this "Give me liberty, or give me death!"
-Other people before and since have stated similar "victory-or-death" ultimatums; but before we go along with it, we want to know what the terms mean.
-Patrick Henry's is too generic to carry weight in the world of competing causes.
+Other people before and since have stated similar ultimatums; but before we go along with Patrick Henry's, we want to know what he wants to do with his liberty.
+"Liberty" gives people a buzz, but without clarification, his ultimatum is too generic to carry weight in the world of competing causes.

-He led Virginia delegates to support the revolutionary cause, and after that, the introduction of the Articles of Confederation; but after the failure of the Confederation, Henry could not reconsider his position or adapt it to a more viable nationhood format.
+He led Virginia delegates to support the revolutionary cause, and after that, the introduction of a new constitution, title the Articles of Confederation; but after three, their implementation caused so many problems, the Founders knew they needed some other foundational document, Henry could not reconsider his position or a more viable nationhood format.
 He continued his support of the Articles of Confederation and its emphasis on sovereign states and government at the state-level—leaving no more than a rump federal government.

 Henry and Madison had their showdown during the Convention, with Henry failing to convince the other delegates.
 Madison handled the debate the way he approached his other work—with a level of preparedness comparable to a trial lawyer's.